-Figure 3.47.
-Mean percent density of pollution-intolerant taxa (top) and pollution-tolerant Chironomidae (bottom) in Mitchell Branch, with reference site mean values, April 2005-2020
+Figure 3.43.
+Mean percent density of pollution-intolerant taxa (top) and pollution-tolerant Chironomidae (bottom) in Mitchell Branch the 95% confidence interval for ORR reference sites, April 2005-2021

 3.7.3.
 Task 3: Fish Community

 Fish population and community studies are used to evaluate the biotic integrity (or general ecological health) of Mitchell Branch.
 The fish community is sampled quantitatively at two sites in Mitchell Branch, MIK 0.4 (downstream of SD 190) and MIK 0.7 (downstream of SD 170) and at local reference streams each spring.